 - One of you feels isolated or snubbed.

-If you are worried about how conflict is affecting your relationship, you might want to consider talking with an unbiased outsider like a religious leader, trusted friend, or a professional counselor.
+If you are worried about how conflict is affecting your relationship, you might want to consider talking with an unbiased outsider like a religious leader, trusted friend, or professional counselor.
 If you are struggling to resolve conflict in several areas of your relationship and you’re ready to schedule an appointment, read about our therapists or call us today; we can help you find the perfect fit.